 As a result, I advise all of my landlords to think long and hard about how long and hard the Cook County eviction process can be.
 The system does not move tenants out overnight.
 Many landlords get caught up in extreme frustration over the snail’s pace of the process.
 They can’t believe that a tenant who does not pay rent can stay for free in a rental unit without someone from the government getting upset and coming over to throw the tenant out.
 The reality is that the eviction process is not perfect.
 The eviction process attempts to take each case as it comes and judges each tenant on his or her own merits.
 Because of this, each tenant gets a certain benefit of the doubt in the process and this leads to delays.
 Could the system be reformed?
 To a degree, yes.
 However, in an age where Sheriffs are lauded for ignoring a judge’s order to evict, I don’t think landlord favorable reform is coming (in fact, right now, proposed tenant favorable legislation far outweighs proposed landlord favorable legislation).

 The real “trick” to navigating the system is to proceed promptly in a straightforward fashion.
 The process must run its course.
 With the assistance of an experienced attorney, a landlord can navigate the system in a smart and straightforward way.
 An eviction lawyer can help a landlord set reasonable expectations about the eviction process and provide insight and counsel about the court procedure and help explore alternative options like settlement with a tenant.

+If you are a tenant, please click here.
 If you are a landlord facing the possibility of an eviction and need some guidance, give us a call (773-399-1122) or contact us and we can discuss how we might be able to help.